 This piece is perfect to be displayed as a wall hanging or decorative bedspread.
 It is flexible and durable enough to be rolled for storage, though we’re certain you’ll want to hang this as a centerpiece in your home for years to come.

 Approximately 80” long x 60” wide.

-This piece is not eligible for our free cleaning services, and should only be cleaned by an art conservation or restoration professional.
+This piece should only be cleaned by an art conservation or restoration professional.